Domenikus/game-bot/README.md

 !admin|update
 ```

+## Quality tools

+### PHPStan (Code quality) via [Larastan](https://github.com/nunomaduro/larastan)

+This command is used for analyzing your code quality.

+`composer analyse`

+For IDE integration refer [here](https://www.jetbrains.com/help/phpstorm/using-phpstan.html).

+### PHP CS Fixer (Code style) via [Pint](https://laravel.com/docs/9.x/pint)

+This command is used to show code style errors.

+`composer sniff`

+This command will try to auto fix your code.

+`composer lint`

+For IDE integration refer [here](https://gilbitron.me/blog/running-laravel-pint-in-phpstorm/).

 ## Configure

 ### Assignments

 What is an assignment?
 Assignments are the mapping between a game stat and a ts3 server group.
-Which means, if you want that players who reach "GOLD I" league in League of Legends, have the server group "Gold", you have to provide "gold ii" as a value and the id of the server group "gold".
+Which means, if you want that players who reach "GOLD I" league in League of Legends, have the server group "Gold", you
+have to provide "gold ii" as a value and the id of the server group "gold".
 You can do this while using the provided cli menu.

 ## Contribute